 In this balsamic vinaigrette recipe, I’ll teach you a simple vinaigrette that you can commit to memory and adjust to your liking.
 You may quickly find yourself like my mother, whisking without measurements, adjusting to your taste, and never overpaying for store-bought again!

-This honey balsamic dressing uses simple pantry staples that you likely already have on hand.
+This honey balsamic dressing uses simple pantry staples you likely already have.
 Here’s what you need:

-• Olive oil: I always like to use the best extra virgin olive oil when it comes to vinaigrettes as it adds a lot of flavor.
-I like something either peppery, like our Spanish Hojiblanca, or fruity, like our Greek Early Harvest.
+- Olive oil: I always like to use the best extra virgin olive oil when it comes to vinaigrettes, as it adds a lot of flavor.
+Something peppery, like our Spanish Hojiblanca, nicely complements the Dijon dressing.

 How to Make Balsamic Vinaigrette

 This honey balsamic dressing is so easy to put together.
-Just like our lemon vinaigrette (or most any vinaigrette recipe, really) all you need to do is whisk or shake!
+All you need to do is whisk or shake!
 Here are the steps:

-• Whisk.
+- Whisk.
 In a large bowl, add 1/2 cup olive oil, 1 teaspoon Dijon, 2 tablespoons balsamic, and 4 tablespoons honey.
-Season with a pinch of salt and and whisk until the vinaigrette is fully emulsified. overhead photo of honey balsamic vinaigrette in a jar with a whisk.
+Season with a pinch of salt and whisk until the vinaigrette is fully emulsified.

-This honey balsamic dressing, as with just about any vinaigrette recipe, can be made ahead, sealed in a glass jar, and stored for up to 2 weeks in the refrigerator.
+As with just about any vinaigrette recipe, you can make this honey balsamic dressing ahead.
+Simply whisk, seal in a glass jar, and store for up to 2 weeks in the refrigerator.
 When you’re ready to use it, simply shake to mix the ingredients together.

-The oil and vinegar may separate and thicken during storage, so just give it a good shake.
+The oil and vinegar will separate and thicken during storage.
+Just give it a good shake.
 Olive oil can also solidify in the refrigerator.
 This is not a problem.
-Just remove it from the fridge and allow it to come to room temperature.
-If you’re short on time, simply add one tablespoon of boiled water to the vinaigrette.
+Remove the balsamic dressing from the fridge and allow it to come to room temperature.
+If you’re short on time, simply add one tablespoon of boiled water.
 Whisk, taste, and adjust with a dash more vinegar and honey.

 How to Use this Balsamic Vinaigrette Recipe